Krishnakoli

-After almost a year when the show went off-air, the onscreen couple Neel Bhattacharya and Tiyasha Roy made their comeback for the second time with Star Jalsha’s Bangla Medium, which is written by Susanta Das who also wrote for Krishnakoli.

 Plot

 The story revolves around Shyama, a dark-skinned girl, who sets out to remove stigma attached to colour.
 She marries Nikhil and faces discrimination due to her complexion.
 A talented singer, she sets out on a journey to create an identity for herself.
 Shyama believes that her complexion is akin to that of Lord Krishna's.
 Her life changes after marriage when she goes on to make a career in music.
 Shyama's mother-in-law dislikes her but later in few years of time she becomes more of a daughter and allows her to sing.
 Then, Shyama takes part in music competition where Ashok, her brother-in-law, plans to kill her but she managed to escape.
 Then, she fell in a river and got missing while escaping.